Recommended Server Settings

 Before getting started with theme installation and demo import we highly recommend having:

-7 or greater (WordPress suggests to use PHP 7.3)
+PHP 7 or greater (WordPress officially suggests to use PHP 7.3)

 Also, you should always make sure to:

-Check that your web host meets the to run WordPress and themes.
+Check that your web host meets the minimum requirements to run WordPress and themes.

 Run the latest version of WordPress.

-You can download the latest release of WordPress from the official website.
+You can download the latest release of WordPress from the official WordPress website.

 Create secure passwords FTP and Database.